SQam/GEM_Website/styleguide.md

 The below documents how we should write markup for this project.
 Using best practices and the latest standards such as utilizing [HTML5 semantic markup](http://www.w3schools.com/html/html5_semantic_elements.asp) and following accessibility rules from [WCAG](http://webaim.org/standards/wcag/checklist) is essential.
 Making sure the markup is clean and modular is important when we have to later stylize and add JS logic on top of them.

 All HTML pages should be verified against the [W3C validator](http://validator.w3.org/) to ensure that the markup is well formed.
 This in and of itself is not directly indicative of good code, but it helps to weed out problems that are able to be tested via automation.
 It is no substitute for manual code review.
-(For other validators, see HTML Validation in the Codex.)
+(For other validators, see HTML Validation in the Codex).

 Tips are prefixed after each section with a `*`.